22.01 & 22.02 (Chong Zi & Chong Xian)

-Location: 22.01 & 22.02 are located on the palm of the hand and along the thenar eminence.
-The first point is 1 cun proximal to the fold on the skin between the thumb and index finger.
-The second point is 1 cun proximal to the first point, and directly opposite of Ling Gu (22.05).
+These points are located on the palmar side of the hand and along the thenar eminence.
+The point 22.01 is one cun proximal to the fold of the skin between the thumb and index finger.
+Chong xian is one cun proximal to the first point, or opposite of Ling Gu (22.05).

 These points should be used together as a dao ma and treat neck and upper back pain, respiratory disorders, pneumonia, asthma, and external invasions.

 While these points are highly effective, care should be used when using them as they are highly sensitive.
 For this reason I usually don't use them for new patients.
 There are other point groups on the lung meridian that have similar functions but are less painful to needle.
 I typically only use these points for severe patterns and pain, and when I have already used other points and developed trust with the patient.
 Using them on highly sensitive new clients is not recommended.

 Chong zi and Chong xian are effective for cervical and upper thoracic pain in the bladder meridian.
 They are some of the top points to use when pain is in the area of C5 - T1.
 They may also be used for pain in the upper thoracic region, but typically ashi points between LU 6 and LU 7 are preferable when the pain below T1.